Lynxmotion/LSS-ROS2-Robot-Dynamics/lss-robots.md

 for listeners and broadcasters since each action service class type requires custom action messages for goal, progress and result.
 However they must add into a single Action list since new actions must cancel any pre-existing limb operations.
     * Will the main Control class or Action service classes do the pre-existing search and cancel behavior?
 (I would rather Control class do it)
-    * First implement a single limb action service, keeping existing action service code in Control for now (Get the basic working)
-## NOTES
+# Final TODO
 - Relook at robot_control::publish_control_state (it might be wrong, especially the body effector)
-## Finalize TODO
+* Limbs should be read in from URDF/SRDF into Model, but copied to state/control during activation and used from there, no more model access needed
+* implement the following missing parts:
+    - LimbState::velocity
+    - Contact::slippage - whatever this is supposed to be..a metric og how likely a limb will slip? or a measure of how much it has slipped?
 - In dynamics, maybe add floor/contact delta to odom instead of body, thus in control we take odom straight from current state
     - for now, binding position only on target to current
-- add reset action to cancel out all active actions
 - Implement body/base effector(s)?
-- Implement limb relative origin?
-    - if so, then make the action messages progress transform relative to the origin
-- add an action for setting limb to limp

-- Make more listeners or broadcasters out of robot_control and control (to simplify combining these classes)
-- Combine robot_control and control into one class?
-- Determine abstract interface for Action, Actions class must use only this interface
+    - updating base effector may just update other limbs instead of the actual base (which is updated by IMU/contactor)
+- Make LifecycleStateService and ControllerManagerService for activating ros2_controls, etc
+## Active TODO
 - Refactor the single action service into a class
     - Control should now use this class and contain very little service code

-    - Control::update() uses actions list to update target state
-    - Control::update() checks for expired actions and sends completion
-    - Control::publish_progress() on a timer sends progress updates for all actions in the list (this may be set slower than normal update rate)
-- Add a coordinated action service
-- Topic for setting compliance, force or rigidity
-    - I think just a topic for these limb properties, possibly Control just subscribes to the ros2_controls interfaces to intercept any updates
+# CONTROL ALGORITHM
+There is confusion between target state and limb state/request - er, whatever.
+Also target and thus trajectory get's out of sync with sensed state so something is missing in the target update loop.
+We need to simplify the control structure and develop the rules of how target state is synced with sensed state.
+## Base
+Base should always updated from current?
+Since limbs will determine base orientation I think it makes sense that quickly sensed base should follow any intended base target command.
+So if we command base pose...IK will update limb targets, but how do we then expect sensed base to hit commanded base?
+* I think base must be an Effector, like limb...so we command the base as effector, it doesnt update target though, only through IK and joint updates does it feed back through sensed state and then to target state.
+## Limbs
+* Control component should copy limbs (refs) and then (later) an action can exist to create temp limbs.
+Model will only ever contain the URDF defined limbs but the user can create and control temp/new ones.
+  	- Means all model publish or Limb functions would need to be refactored out or something - maybe not a bad thing.
+Create broadcaster classes.
+* Have a rigidity control per axis per limb.
+Each joint's stiffness will then be controlled based on the joint axis.
+Can have moving and holding stiffness.

-# REFACTOR NOTES
+# ERRORS
-* Add properties to ModelState
-    - odometry => world frame
-    - base_pose has odometry - could maybe seperate out into odom and body_orientation
-* Add properties to ControlState
-    - origin option to Control per limb?  it would be set via SRDF
-    - this is where programmable coordinate frames would be nice
-* Limbs should be read in from URDF/SRDF into Model, but copied to state/control during activation and used from there, no more model access needed
-    - but limbs are a shared ptr from Model
-    - more limbs can be created or disabled at runtime
-* implement the following missing parts:
-    - LimbState::velocity
-    - Contact::slippage - whatever this is supposed to be..a metric og how likely a limb will slip? or a measure of how much it has slipped?
-* I am subscribing and using /tf, and I am computing FK for segments...provide a parameter to choose one (may still want to get world/odom frame)
-    - can't really use TF topic to populate state segments since TF frames are relative to each parent
-* mode_state frame_id should not be odom, but probably blank (unless preview, etc)
-* limb state frames are relative to base, but limb::updateIK new_effector_pose is relative to odom (and it is changing to base rel internally)
-    - I added an argument to determine if its in odom frame (defaults to false, rel to body)

 terminate called after throwing an instance of 'rclcpp::exceptions::RCLError' what():  goal_handle attempted invalid transition from state EXECUTING with event CANCELED, at /tmp/binarydeb/ros-galactic-rcl-action-3.1.2/src/rcl_action/goal_handle.c:95
+      ^^ might be caused by exception in publish()

 # Webots Simulation TODO